Q1:What is the minimum response time for procurement advertisements?

 Q10:It is not clear whether all annual requirements if known would have to be advertised in advance on PPRA's website or just the main items.

-Q11:If a tender for procurement of goods over one hundred thousand rupees and up to the limit of two million rupees is launched on Authority's website, would there be any compulsion on the procuring agency to advertise it in the print media also.
+Q11:If a tender for procurement of goods over five hundred thousand rupees and up to the limit of three million rupees is launched on Authority's website, would there be any compulsion on the procuring agency to advertise it in the print media also.

 Q12: